munificent/craftinginterpreters/book/types-of-values.md

 your own.
 This book isn't a C tutorial, so I'll skim it here, but basically the `...` and `va_list` stuff let us pass a varying number of arguments to `runtimeError()`.
-We forward those on to `vfprintf()`, which is the version of `printf()` that takes a `va_list`.
+We forward those on to `vfprintf()`, which is the version of `printf()` that takes an explicit `va_list`.

-In other words, callers can pass a format string to `runtimeError()` followed by a number of arguments, just like they can when calling `printf()` directly.
-`runtimeError()` will then format and print those arguments.
-We won't take advantage of that in this chapter, but later chapters will produce runtime error messages that contain other data in them.
+Callers can pass a format string to `runtimeError()` followed by a number of arguments, just like they can when calling `printf()` directly. `runtimeError()` then formats and prints those arguments.
+We won't take advantage of that in this chapter, but later chapters will produce formatted runtime error messages that contain other data.

 After we show the hopefully helpful error message, we tell the user which <span name="stack">line</span> of their code was being executed when the error occurred.
 This is similar to how we report the location of a compile error.
 There, we looked up the line information from the current token.
 We don't have tokens anymore.
-Instead, the compile passed along that line information into the chunk as it wrote each bytecode instruction.
+Instead, the compiler shunted along the line information from the tokens into the chunk as it wrote each bytecode instruction.

 <aside name="stack">

 Just showing the immediate line where the error occurred doesn't provide much context.
 Better would be a full stack trace.
-But we don't even have functions to call yet, so there is no stack to trace.
+But we don't even have functions to call yet, so there is no callstack to trace.

 </aside>

-Now we read that back out and look up the line number associated with the current bytecode instruction offset.
-If our compiler did its job right, that will correspond to the line of source code that the bytecode was compiled from.
+Now we look at the chunk to find the line number associated with the current bytecode instruction offset.
+If our compiler did its job right, that correspond to the line of source code that the bytecode was compiled from.

 In order to use `va_list` and the macros for working with it, we need to bring in a standard header:

 ^code include-stdarg (1 after)

-OK, now our VM can not only do the right thing when you negate numbers (again), but it also safely handles trying to negate other types.
+With this, our VM can not only do the right thing when you negate numbers (like it used to before we broke it), but it also gracefully handles erroneous attempts to negate other types.

 ### Binary arithmetic operators

-Now that we have our runtime error machinery in place, fixing the binary operators will be easier even though they're more complex.
+We already our runtime error machinery in place now, so fixing the binary operators will be easier even though they're more complex.
 We support four binary operators today: `+`, `-`, `*`, and `/`.
 The only difference between them is which underlying C operator they rely on.
-To minimize redundant code between the four operators, we wrapped up the commonality in a big preprocessor macro that takes the operator as a parameter.
+To minimize redundant code between the four operators, we wrapped up the commonality in a big preprocessor macro that takes the operator token as a parameter.

-It felt like overkill when we built that in the [last chapter][], but we get to benefit from it today.
-It lets us add the necessary type checking and conversions in one place:
+That macro seemed like overkill in the [last chapter][], but we get the benefit from it today.
+It lets us add the necessary type checking and conversions in one
+place:

 [last chapter]: compiling-expressions.html